brentlintner/linus/README.md

 * **Native Terminal Experience**: Built from the ground up for the command line, with a focus on speed and a keyboard-driven workflow.
 * **Live Web Access**: Grounded with up-to-the-minute search results.
 Just paste a URL, and it will read the content.
 * **Seamless Tmux Integration**: Automatically incorporates the content and history of relevant `tmux` panes into its context.
-* **Per-Project Customization**: Fine-tune behavior and provide lasting instructions for each project using a simple `.lin.md` file.
+* **Per-Project Customization**: Fine-tune behaviour and provide lasting instructions for each project using a simple `.lin.md` file.
 * **Optimized for Code Generation**: Uses a finely-tuned model and prompt configuration engineered specifically for consistent, surgical, high-quality code output.

 ## Dependencies